UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Experiment

 \textbf{Benefits for downstream applications}.
 We evaluate the impact of our enhanced images on low‑light object detection.
-Following \cite{he2023reti}, enhanced results from different methods are applied to \textit{ExDark}, and YOLO is retrained for each method.
-As reported in \cref{table:Detection}, our method achieves the best detection accuracy, confirming that the improved visual fidelity effectively benefit high‑level vision understanding.
+Following \cite{he2023reti}, enhanced results from each method are applied to \textit{ExDark} with YOLO retrained accordingly.
+As reported in \cref{table:Detection}, our method achieves the best detection accuracy, confirming that improved restoration quality benefits downstream vision tasks.

 \textbf{Generalization of UnfoldLDM}.
-We further evaluate the generalization ability of UnfoldLDM by integrating the proposed DR‑LDM into various deep unfolding networks across multiple restoration tasks.
+We further evaluate the generalizability of UnfoldLDM by integrating the proposed DR‑LDM into various DUNs across multiple tasks.
 In this setting, DR‑LDM serves as a coarse‑to‑fine prior generator that provides task‑adaptive latent priors to guide the multi‑stage optimization process.
 As reported in~\cref{table:generalization}, consistent performance gains are observed across six representative DUN‑based models on their respective tasks, demonstrating both the versatility and superiority of our framework.
+It is worth note that the improvements are consistent across both low-level tasks (restoration, enhancement, fusion) and the high-level task (salient object detection), suggesting that DR-LDM provides a universal structural prior that benefits diverse vision architectures beyond image reconstruction.